Visit the Camp Bouse Memorial, Museum and access to the Arizona Peace Trail.

 The Poston Memorial Monument marks the site where 17,867 persons of Japanese ancestry, the majority of whom were United States citizens, were interned during World War II from May 1942 to November 1945.

-See Also the Incorporated Communities of the Town of Parker and the Town of Quartzsite
+La Paz County includes the Incorporated Communities of the Town of Parker and the Town of Quartzsite as well as the Colorado River Indian Tribes.

 About La Paz County